November 2, 2021

 BALTIMORE, MD (November 2, 2021)—On December 12, the Baltimore Museum of Art (BMA) will open The Ruth R. Marder Center for Matisse Studies, an approximately 2,500-square-foot space on the first floor of the museum dedicated to the study of French artist Henri Matisse.
 The establishment of the center fulfills the BMA’s long-term strategic goal to increase research and presentation opportunities for the museum’s incomparable collection of more than 1,200 works by the artist—the largest public collection of his work in the world.
 The BMA has also commissioned artist Stanley Whitney to create a set of three, large-scale stained-glass windows to be installed inside the center and is presenting an exhibition titled Matisse: The Sinuous Line, both debuting with the center’s opening.

-“With the inauguration of the Marder Matisse Center, we are establishing a new resource that invites research, discovery, and dialogue about Matisse’s significance to art history and his ongoing relevance to contemporary artists.
-Our vision for the center is to engage scholars and the public alike by making a greater portion of our Matisse collection visible and by dedicating space where individuals can gather to learn and engage with the work and each other.
-This is an important and exciting moment for the museum, as we achieve a critical milestone in increasing access to our Matisse holdings,” said Christopher Bedford, BMA Dorothy Wagner Wallis Director.
-“We are also thrilled for the opportunity to permanently display Stanley Whitney’s first stained-glass work as part of our development of the center.
+“With the inauguration of the Marder Matisse Center, we are establishing a new resource that invites research, discovery, and dialogue about Matisse’s significance to art history and his ongoing relevance to contemporary practice.
+Our vision for the center is to engage scholars and the public alike by dedicating new space where individuals can learn and engage with the work and each other.
+This effort is supported in part by the appointment of Denise Murrell as the center’s inaugural fellow.
+Denise is a visionary curator and scholar, and we are very much looking forward to collaborating with her and to the projects that will result from her research,” said Christopher Bedford, BMA Dorothy Wagner Wallis Director.
+“We are also thrilled for the opportunity to permanently display Stanley Whitney’s first stained-glass work within the center.
 The stunning installation exemplifies Stanley’s incredible engagement with color and light and reflects a dynamic connection across time and artistic vision.
 Capturing this creative relationship is very much in alignment with the work we plan to do at the center and across the museum.”